hpcc-systems/terraform-azurerm-hpcc/README.md

 ## Introduction

-This module will deploy an HPCC AKS cluster using other abstracted modules
+This module will deploy an HPCC AKS cluster using other abstracted modules.
 <br />

 <!--- BEGIN_TF_DOCS --->